Mohammed Burhanuddin

-Mohammed Burhanuddin (6 March 1915 – 17 January 2014) was the 52nd Dā'ī al-Mutlaq of Dawoodi Bohras.
+Mohammed Burhanuddin (6 March 1915 – 17 January 2014) was the 52nd Da'i al-Mutlaq of Dawoodi Bohras from 1965 to 2014.
 He led the community for 49 years in a period of social, economic, and educational prosperity; strengthened and re-institutionalized the fundamental core of the community's faith; revived its culture, tradition, and heritage.
 In successfully achieving coexistence of traditional Islamic values and modern Western practices within the community, Burhanuddin completed the work his predecessor Taher Saifuddin had started.

 Burhanuddin was presented the highest national civilian honors of the states of Egypt and Jordan recognising his revivalism and restoration efforts.
 He was known in Arab countries as Azamat us-Sultan (lit. 'the Great Sovereign').
 Owing to extensive travels for community reach-out, he was the first Dā'ī al-Mutlaq to visit Europe, Australia, and America.

 Life

 Early life

 Burhanuddin was born to Taher Saifuddin and Husaina Aaisaheba in Surat in the Indian state of Gujarat.

 Burhanuddin, taught by his father, completed his religious education at the age of 13.
 Following Burhanuddin's mīthāq (oath) in Surat, aged 15, he was appointed Amir al-Hajj (أمِير الحَجّ), was conferred the title of Shaykh (الشيخ), and bestowed the laqab of Burhan al-Din (بُرهان الدّيْن) by his father, Taher Saifuddin.